-- Education broadband connectivity is provided through The East Sussex Education Network (provided by The Link). - We use Smoothwall web filtering which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Schools ICT Services to ensure that our filtering policy is continually reviewed. - If pupils discover unsuitable sites, they will be required to: - o Turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - \circ The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.
+- Education broadband connectivity is provided through The East Sussex Education Network (provided by The Link). - We use Smoothwall web filtering which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Schools ICT Services to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - Report the concern immediately to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - \circ The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.